Guidance

 Outliers

-For up to seven largest values which are all over four standard deviations from the mean, the individual record is examined and where necessary (but only if a value looks unrealistic), the case is edited.
-The outliers remaining in the dataset are verified by examining other relevant data for that household; to establish whether the amount is aligned to values reported for other questions.
+For up to seven values which are all over four standard deviations from the mean, the individual record is examined and where necessary – but only if a value looks unrealistic – the case is edited.
+Outliers are verified by examining other relevant data for that household to establish whether the amount aligns to other answers.
 Compared with earlier FRS years, a relatively low number of these edits are now carried out, because of the many range checks in the computerised questionnaire.

 Credibility checks